Looking for singles holidays over 40? I did my first-ever solo trip at 35. I was separated from my now ex-husband and I loved to travel.

 - Always try to stay somewhere that allows you to eat dinner at the hotel.
 You may well be exhausted or just not up to dinner on your own so the hotel is a great option

-3. If you do feel like chatting definitely definitely sit at the bar.
+3. If you feel like chatting, definitely sit at the bar.
 Strike up a conversation with the bartender.
 This is often easier a bit earlier in the night when they are not so busy.
 They are of course someone to chat with and may have some fab local suggestions.

 4. I would encourage you NOT to go somewhere too upmarket – to me, this always highlights being on your own.
 Of course, go if you are dying to try somewhere and don’t mind – I tend to do the restaurants I really want to try at lunchtime when I am doing solo travel as I feel way less self-conscious and then go somewhere more casual for dinner

-I am also a big fan of podcasts – as long as you have sports type small headphones in this scenario.
-You can easily have these it but it will not be clear to others – so you are entertained but still approachable.
-If you have giant Beats headphones obviously you may as well be buried in your kindle.
+I am also a big fan of podcasts – as long as you have sports-type small headphones in this scenario.
+You can easily have these but it will not be clear to others – so you are entertained but still approachable.
+If you have giant Beats headphones, obviously, you may as well be buried in your Kindle.

-Got any a burning question about solo travel that wasn’t in my post?
-Drop me an email and let me know and I’ll include them in my next solo travel post!
+Got any burning question about solo travel that wasn’t in my post?
+Drop me an email and let me know and I’ll include them in my next solo travel post.

-Here are four travel companies that specialize in offering solo travel group tours:
+Here are five travel companies that specialize in offering guided solo traveller groups 40s +: